ms/buildtogether.tech/fairness/index.md

 <div class="callout" markdown="1">

-### We just sell the poison, we don't administer it
+### We just sell the poison; we don't administer it

-In March 2019 a right-wing terrorist killed 51 people at prayer in Christchurch, New Zealand.
-Every single one of the sources he cited in his manifesto was making money through a store hosted by a company called <span i="Shopify!support for alt-right sites">Shopify</span>; the company didn't end its relationship with any of them.
+In March 2019, a right-wing terrorist killed 51 people at prayer in Christchurch, New Zealand.
+Every one of the sources he cited in his manifesto was making money through a store hosted by a company called <span i="Shopify!support for alt-right sites">Shopify</span>; the company didn't end its relationship with any of them.

 </div>